 number, and the bachelor's and master's degrees you wish to combine.

-Bachelor of Arts in Professional Studies with a Major in Computing students who are enrolled via the

-School for New Learning are eligible for this program.
-Interested students who meet the admission criteria for a combined degree should contact Kenn Skorupa at SNL for more information
+Bachelor of Arts in Professional Studies with a Major in Computing students who are enrolled via the School for New Learning (SNL) are also eligible for this program.
+Interested students who meet the admission criteria for a combined degree should contact Kenn Skorupa in SNL for more information

 Students in the combined degree program take a maximum of three graduate level courses that count toward both their bachelor's and master's degree requirements.
 Students may enroll in graduate level coursework in the junior and senior year only.
 Students in the combined degree program will receive the bachelor's degree after meeting all graduation requirements including the minimum credit hours required for graduation.